The master bedroom comes with expansive windows and plenty of natural light. Photo: SO/ Uptown Dubai

 Located in the mixed-use Uptown Dubai development by DMCC, SO/ Uptown Dubai opened in Jumeirah Lakes Towers in July 2023.
 Guest rooms are housed from floor 36 to 45 and offer stunning views of the Dubai Marina and Bluewaters skyline on one side and Emirates Hills on the other.

-Once complete, the development will house eight residential and commercial towers, an amphitheatre and atrium, plus Burj 2020, Dubai’s second tallest tower at a proposed 711 metres, courtesy of the same architects who built the 820-metre Burj Khalifa.
+Once complete, the development will house eight residential and commercial towers, an amphitheatre and atrium, plus Burj 2020, one of Dubai’s tallest towers at a proposed 711 metres, courtesy of the architects behind the 820-metre Burj Khalifa.

 The welcome